gotracksuit/ts-take-home-test/Instructions.md

 2. Complete the missing frontend integrations with those new endpoints

+3. Fix any bug Chuggs might have missed

-3. Read through and understand the implementation pretty well, since you'll be maintaining this code
+4. Read through and understand the implementation pretty well, since you'll be maintaining this code

 Do it for Chuggs.